feynmantf/unsplit-keyboard/README.md

 - clip switches into place and slot them into the pcb
 - solder switches to the pcb
 - flash firmware to make sure the board works
-- align all the case files (bottom -> closed -> switch -> open -> top)
+- align one case file on top of another, screwing spacers into each hole as you go (bottom -> closed -> switch -> open -> top)
-- screw them together in the provided holes
 - put keycaps and knobs onto switches and encoder
 - you should be done now !!